Registered users have the ability to access exclusive content and features for logged in users only. Join our community in one click.

 An email has been sent to reset your password.

-On October 7, 2019, the European Parliament and the Council of the European Union adopted the European Whistleblower Protection Directive (Directive) which aims to protect whistleblowers who report corruption, fraud, or violations of the law in the countries of the European Union (EU).
+On October 7, 2019, the European Parliament and the Council of the European Union adopted the European Whistleblower Protection Directive which aims to protect Whistleblowers who report corruption, fraud, or violations of the law in the countries of the European Union.
 These measures require covered employers to provide protected channels for reporting and prohibit any retaliation against those who report irregularities.

-It’s an important way for detecting corruption, illegal or unethical behavior or other wrong conduct to avoid serious impact to the company's business or incur its liability, in an effort to give the company an opportunity to prevent them in time and correct them.
+It’s an important way for detecting corruption, illegal or unethical behaviour or other wrong conduct to avoid serious impact to the company's business or incur its liability, to give the company an opportunity to prevent them in time and correct them.
 The system also contributes to the protection of the Society at large.

 Reports will be made on factual basis, without any defamatory or prejudicial content.